Is It Hard to Become a Lineman?

 Fill out the form to recieve a no obligation info packet.

-There are some similarities and differences between the training for electricians and linemen.
+There are both similarities and differences between the training for electricians and linemen.

 Both work with electricity and must understand the fundamentals of electricity as well as proper safety precautions to stay safe while on the job.

-However, where electricians work on low voltage lines at residences and buildings, the lineman will work with high voltage electricity that can cause increased shocks.
-The lineman will also work at increased heights to reach power lines and electrical towers.
+However, where electricians work on low voltage lines at residences and buildings, lineman work with high voltage electricity on structures like power lines and electrical towers.
+Linemen often climb greater heights and are at a higher risk of increased shocks.

 Tools of the Trade